Brescia's place for writers

 - See RULES HERE: Click Here for the Writing Centre's RulesWe will not write your papers for you or serve as an editing or proofreading service.
 However, we will be happy to help you learn more about writing.
 We can use a paper you are writing and our resources to support that process.
 If you are concerned about a particular aspect of your writing, including grammar, we can help you to identify representative examples in your drafts and provide resources to help you learn how to improve your writing.
 Our goal is to help you develop your writing skills and become a better and clearer writer.The Centre operates on an appointment and drop-in basis.
 Please check our website for available scheduling times: https://writing.bresciauc.ca/

-- Writing appointments are always in high demand, especially during November and March, so please try to make your appointment well in advance.
+- Writing appointments are always in high demand, especially during November/December and March/April, so please try to make your appointment well in advance.

-- You may only sign up for 1 appointment per day (one-on-one with the Writing Coordinator or one-on-one with a Writing Tutor by booking online or at the Drop-in Centre in the Beryl Ivey Library).
-This is to ensure fairness and accessibility.
+- You may only sign up for 1 appointment per day (25 min or 50 min) This is to ensure fairness and accessibility.

 - As a rule, a student may utilize the Centre (either appointment OR drop-in) as often as they are able (once a day), but, only twice per assignment.